 Help with your complaints

-And if you need help with complaining effectively and making sure you are never fobbed off.
+If you need help with complaining effectively and making sure you are never fobbed off.
 GET THE BOOK!
 How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS!

-Purchase downloadable templates to gain that redress simply and swiftly
+Purchase downloadable templates to gain redress